 Your business’ reputation is no longer just about how well you advertise your business or how good your customer experience is.
 Online reputation is now equally important – and can be even harder to salvage if it goes south.
-Here are the 10 best ways to manage your online reputation to prevent that from happening.
+Here are the 10 best ways to manage your online reputation and respond to criticism to prevent that from happening.

 1. Put someone in charge of online customer engagement